 When should you be concerned about your dog throwing up?

 If a dog throws up all the water that they drink, they will quickly become dehydrated.
 If they are not able to keep water down, they may need treatment to stop them from vomiting and sometimes fluids by a drip to rehydrate them.
-If your dog is not eating, losing weight, is dull and lethargic, or has abdominal (tummy) pain or bloating, this can indicate a more serious problem and you should contact a vet immediately.
+If your dog is not eating, losing weight, is dull and lethargic, or has abdominal (tummy) pain or bloating, this can indicate a more serious problem and you should consult your vet immediately.

 Can tap water make my dog sick?